Temporary RV housing placed onsite beside a home under repair during an insurance claim

 • It is approved by the adjuster

+Each claim is evaluated individually based on policy language and housing availability.
 Understanding housing options early in the claim process can help prevent delays and reduce long-term disruption.

 How ALE Payments Are Typically Handled